The Huffencooper Guide to New Orleans

 If you go outside the Quarter you're more likely to be harassed near Canal than near Esplanade.
 A couple blocks outside of the Quarter, just northwest of Esplanade, is St. Augustine Church.
 It's the oldest African-American church in the country built by freed blacks in the 1840s.
 If you're lucky, you might be able to catch a Second Line Parade on Sunday after services.

 You may enjoy the National World War II Museum, which is in the Warehouse District.
 There are audio-guided interactive exhibits on both the European and Pacific, told through multiple first-person accounts.
-(Its restaurant, The American Sector, is highly regarded.
-We've never been, but Andrew enjoyed a nice cup of coffee at the museum's cafe.)
+(Its restaurant, The American Sector, is highly regarded.)

 If you want to catch some great local shopping, we highly recommend catching the Magazine Street bus at Canal Street and taking that up.
 It's cheap or free depending on when you ride and there are great boutiques.
 Trashy Diva is the first place Cinnamon found where everything fit curvy gals.
 Totally '40s/'50's retro-ish, but fantastic handmade clothes.
 They have a second store in the French Quarter, and a lingerie store lurks next door to each location.
-There's a place near the Magazine Street boutique called Aiden Gill for Men; it's a barber shop that most guys will love.
-It's $40 for a hot towel shave, which includes a beer or whiskey afterwards.
-Totally a spa-for-guys.
-The woman who worked Andrew over helped him pick out some oils and shave cream that have eliminated his razor rash since then.
+There's a place near the Magazine Street boutique called Aiden Gill for Men; they used to do hot towel shaves, but it's now just a shaving and grooming supply shop.
+Still a good place for guys who don't want to look at dresses to peruse.
+There are also several other fun boutiques on the same strip.

 In the Quarter, you may or may not want to walk into Bourbon French Perfumes, but if you do, get a whiff of their magnolia perfume — Cinnamon loves it.
 Lucullus Antiques, which used to be on Chartres in the Quarter, recently moved to the Bywater.
 It's worth a visit if you're interested in culinary antiques.